EZ-Optimium/Optimium/README.md

 The purpose of this repository is to share models that are already optimzed using Optimium.
 If you wish to try Optimium out yourself for your own models and target hardware, sign up for Optimium beta [here](https://wft8y29gq1z.typeform.com/apply4optimium).

 We plan to release more Optimium-optimized models and your interest will be our priority.
-Feel free to let us know which models & target hardware you'd like us to optimized via [Discussion](https://github.com/EZ-Optimium/Optimium/discussions)!
+Feel free to let us know which models & target hardware you'd like us to optimize via [Discussion](https://github.com/EZ-Optimium/Optimium/discussions)!
 <br>

 ## Performance